Penguin First Editions :: Vintage Penguin Books :: Early Penguin Books :: penguinfirsteditions.com

 Living and working as I did in Scotland, I began to see towns in a different light - the places where I could find First Edition Penguins.
 Winrams in Aberdeen; Castle Books in Stirling; West Port and McNaughtons among many in Edinburgh, and so on.
 Each time I visited, I had to make my piligimage to the regular haunts to check if they had any new books in stock.
 Taking my list out of my pocket when I saw a book I did not recognise.
 And so the numbers grew.

-The Penguin Collectors Society, which I had joined, published its Newsletters twice a year - in it were articles on Penguin Books.
+The Penguin Collectors Society, which I joined in 1980, published its Newsletters twice a year - in it were articles on Penguin Books.
 The 'Penguin Trail' described the discovering of secondhand bookshops which stocked Penguins in various parts of (mostly) England.
 The 'Penguin Advertiser' provided a couple of pages where PCS members would list their wants and swaps.
 I found some of my books that way, and swapped with Laurie Jagger and others.

 Gradually my collection grew, attempting to get the first 1,000 main series books, the earlier Pelicans - initially up to 250, then 500 - the Specials, the Penguin Handbooks, Poetry, Classics and so on.
 When we moved to Edinburgh I was able to house the bulk of them on a large staircase wall (see photograph) though, for example, the King Penguins were kept in a little glass bookcase which had been my mother's.
 The late 1970's became the 1980's, which in turn developed into the 1990's.
 When does one stop collecting?
 When does one call a halt to popping into bookshops, looking at my little notebook with its lists of numbers - admittedly getting smaller as the years rolled on - and then searching the shelves for the find!
 In those days there wasn't ebay!